 Beds can be made up as double or twin.
 Maximum occupancy is 6 persons with the two extra persons seeping on the sofa bed.

-Deposit is £120 per week with the balance payable 9 weeks before departure.
+Deposit is £120 per week or part week with the balance payable 10 weeks before arrival.

 Floating off the west coast of Africa, ten barefoot island paradises wait to whip your breath away.
 Each one is dramatically different, from bounty-like blonde sands backed by jungle-like scenery to volcanic monochrome landscapes peppered with pastel-painted towns.
 Yes, the beaches are mind-bogglingly gorgeous.
 And the colourful blend of cultures from Africa, Portugal and Brazil will have you charmed from the moment you arrive.
 But there's more.
 This far-flung holiday hotspot has yet to have gained a mass tourism following.
 Think the untouched Caribbean.